Customer acquisition cost vs. lifetime value: How to calculate them and why they matter

 What if you could dynamically encourage your customers to reorder with you when their needs are the greatest?
 For products that your customers use up over time, a simple text or email reminding them to reorder could go a long way.

 In the process, you reduce friction.
-When the tool you use can identify the ideal points for reaching out, spending on customer retention can be optimized.
+When the tool you use can identify the ideal points for reaching out — and even offer a personalized touch — spending on customer retention can be optimized.
 That improves your lifetime value while putting less focus on CAC.

 6. Upsell and cross-sell based on search and order history